Gross Anatomy

 Anterior cord syndrome

-Anterior cord syndrome is typically observed with anterior spinal artery infarction and results in paralysis below the level of the lesion, with loss of pain and temperature sensation below the level of the lesion and relative sparing of touch, vibration, and position sense (because the posterior columns receive their primary blood supply from the posterior spinal arteries).
+Anterior cord syndrome is typically observed with anterior spinal artery infarction and results in paralysis below the level of the lesion, with loss of pain and temperature sensation and relative sparing of touch, vibration, and position sense (because the posterior columns receive their primary blood supply from the posterior spinal arteries).

 Central cord syndrome

-Lateral extension can result in ipsilateral Horner syndrome (because of involvement of the ciliospinal center), kyphoscoliosis (because of involvement of dorsomedian and ventromedian motor nuclei supplying the paraspinal muscles), and spastic paralysis (because of corticospinal tract involvement).
-Dorsal extension can result in ipsilateral position sense and vibratory loss due to involvement of the dorsal column.
+Lateral extension can result in ipsilateral Horner syndrome (because of the involvement of the ciliospinal center), kyphoscoliosis (because of the involvement of the dorsomedian and ventromedian motor nuclei supplying the paraspinal muscles), and spastic paralysis (because of corticospinal tract involvement).
+Dorsal extension can result in ipsilateral position sense and vibratory loss due to the involvement of the dorsal column.

 Brown-Séquard syndrome